sujith-eag/Learning_Journey/Add-on/Git.md

 5. Use the imperative mood in the subject line
 6. Wrap the body at 72 characters
 7. Use the body to explain _what_ and _why_ vs. how

+-
+    Explore this amazing tutorial video on Conventional Commits ➔ [Full Video Link](https://www.youtube.com/watch?v=OJqUWvmf4gg).
+The video showcases the Conventional Commits template from the resource above.
+It also mentions creating releases and shows using something called “Yarn”.
+These two parts are out of scope for this part of the course, so don’t worry about them and instead focus on the commit template.